Ambient Monitoring

 Humidity inside the device

-For long-term environmental monitoring, the Partector 2 should be operated at relative humidities (RH) below about 60%.
+For long-term environmental monitoring, the Partector 2 should ideally be operated at relative humidities (RH) below about 50%.
 The Partector 2 is usually warmer than its surroundings due to waste heat.
 This reduces the internal RH below that of the outside air, but it may not be enough at high outdoor RH, for example when it is raining.
 Furthermore, as the sun rises, the air and surroundings heat up very quickly and the absolute humidity rises rapidly, while the Partector heats up more slowly in the shaded protective enclosure.
 In such situations, the RH in the device might be higher than in the ambient air.

 High humidity will not damage the device unless it condenses and water accumulates inside the device.
-Issues with high humidity will cause warnings, visible on the device display, in the data file, or in the cloud dashboard if the device is connected to the cloud.
+Issues with high humidity may cause warnings, visible on the device display, in the data file, or in the cloud dashboard if the device is connected to the cloud.

 Humidity inside the enclosure